-To select synchronous logging, use the synchronous attribute of the <commandlog> tag.
+To select synchronous logging, use the synchronous property.
 For example:

 '''

-<commandlog enabled="true" synchronous="true" >

-<frequency time="2"/>

-</commandlog>
+deployment:

+commandlog:

+enabled: true

+synchronous: true

+frequency:

+time:2

 '''

 14.3.4.
 Hardware Considerations

 Clearly, synchronous logging is preferable since it provides complete durability.
 However, to avoid negatively impacting database performance you must not only use very low frequencies, but you must have storage hardware that is capable of handling frequent, small writes.
 Attempting to use aggressively low log frequencies with storage devices that cannot keep up will also hurt transaction throughput and latency.